1. Defining Perplexity: An Intuitive Approach

 import math

-model_name = "gpt2" # or any other causal language model
+model_name = "gpt2" # Example: replace with your model

 model = AutoModelForCausalLM.from_pretrained(model_name)